Aaditri-Informatics/AI-Framework/00-rules.md

 - Request clarification on uncertain aspects
 - Present approach for validation if needed
 - Provide a concise chain-of-thought when:
-    - Dealing with multi-step reasoning
+    - Exploring solution alternatives and trade-offs
-    - Addressing ambiguous requirements
+    - Justifying solution choice over other options
-    - Comparing multiple solution approaches
+    - Optimizing solution for specific context

 ### <75% Confidence: Human Collaboration Required
 - Express uncertainty and request guidance